 EMT 112.
-EMERGENCY MEDICAL SERVICE 2 credit hours This class identifies some of the problems and issues involved with Emergency Medical Service, and explores possible solutions and alternatives to meet the needs of practicing EMTs.
+EMERGENCY MEDICAL SERVICE This class identifies some of the problems and issues involved with Emergency Medical Service, and explores possible solutions and alternatives to meet the needs of practicing EMTs.
+This course is designed to teach the principles of the electrocardiogram. the conduction system and the techniques of taking the EKG.
 EMT 115.
-EMERGENCY MEDICAL TECHNOLOGY

-SPECIALIST......4 credit hours

-This course is designed to provide currently licensed Emergency Medical Technicians with the additional skill and knowledge necessary for them to fulfill the role of Emergency Medical Technician Specialists within a limited advanced life support system.

-The course consists of an overview of the development of the Medical Emergency Services on the national, regional and local levels.
+EMERGENCY MEDICAL TECHNOLOGY SPECIALIST......
+5 credit hours This course is designed to provide currently licensed Emergency Medical Technicians with the additional skill and knowledge necessary for them to fulfill the role of Emergency Medical Technician Specialists within a limited advanced life support system.
+EMT 120.
+AMERICAN RED CROSS FIRST AID......3 credit hours Prerequisites: None Consists of lectures, textbooks and practice work in first aid outlined by the American Red Cross.
+A certificate awarded to each student completing the course successfully.
+EMT 130.
+EMERGENCY MEDICAL SERVICES DEVELOPMENT AND OPERATIONS......
+2 credit hours The course consists of an overview of the development of the Medical Emergency Services on the national, regional and local levels.
 Emphasis is placed on the dynamics of EMS operation and impact at the local and national levels, international EMS and career development.
 EMT 131.
 CARDIOPULMONARY RESUSCITATION....1 credit hour The student is taught the skills necessary to aid or maintain vital body functions in those persons suffering from heart attack or cardiopulmonary arrest.
 Certification is offered via the Michigan Heart Association and the American Red Cross.
 (2 hours per week)

 EMT 132.
-CARDIOPULMONARY RESUSCITATION INSTRUCTION TRAINING......1 credit hour
+CARDIOPULMONARY RESUSCITATION

-Students who have completed Health Sciences 131 learn how to be effective instructors of cardiopulmonary resuscitation.
+effective instructors of cardiopulmonary resuscitation.
 Participants will be certified by the Michigan Heart Association as CPR instructors.
 The course is offered only when there is sufficient demand.
 (2 hours per week)

 EMT 133.
-CARDIOPULMONARY RESUSCITATION INSTRUCTIONAL TRAINER.....1 credit hour
+CARDIOPULMONARY RESUSCITATION INSTRUCTIONAL TRAINER......
+1 credit hour